 Martha has a passion for merchandising and strives to create an exciting and relevant boutique atmosphere to support the needs of 8 Limbs students and staff in their practice and beyond.
-She looks to a fresh and aspiring mix of quality yoga props, apparel, and gifts that are local, sustainable, and not sold everywhere.
+She looks to offer a fresh and aspiring mix of quality yoga props, apparel, and gifts that are local, sustainable, and not sold everywhere.

 Martha earned her BA in Business and has 20 years of experience as a buyer and product manager.
 In 2014, she completed her 200-Hour Yoga Teacher Training and also earned her certification to teach yoga with weights.
-She is continuing her yoga journey thru her practice at 8 Limbs and attending their yoga workshops & retreats.
+She is continuing her yoga journey through her practice at 8 Limbs and attending their yoga workshops and retreats.
 She plans to begin her 500-Hour Teacher Training in the near future.

 When she is not on the mat, Martha enjoys being active outdoors with her husband, son and dog or out with her girlfriends.
 She loves many active sports and these days that includes hiking, cycling, skate skiing, tennis, and trend shopping!

-Megan Sloan, Prenatal Yoga Assistant
+Megan Sloan, Prenatal Teacher Training Administrative Assistant

 Rainbow Fletcher, West Seattle Studio Manager